Chemical Weapons: Frequently Asked Questions

 VI.
 Who has chemical weapons?

 Eight countries declared chemical weapons stockpiles when they joined the CWC: Albania, India, Iraq, Libya, Syria, the United States, Russia and an anonymous state widely believed to be South Korea.
 Of those eight countries, Albania, South Korea, India, Iraq, Syria, Libya and Russia have completed destruction of their declared arsenals.
 Syria, however, has not declared its entire stockpile.
-The United States completed the destruction of its chemical weapons in July 2023.
+The United States plans to complete the destruction of its chemical weapons by September 2023.

 When Russia, the United States, and Libya declared that they would be unable to meet their final destruction deadlines in 2012, CWC state parties agreed to extend the deadlines with increased national reporting and transparency.